Gábor Szabó

-Gábor István Szabó (March 8, 1936 – February 26, 1982) was a Hungarian-American guitarist whose style incorporated jazz, pop, rock, and Hungarian music.
+Gábor István Szabó (/hu/; March 8, 1936 – February 26, 1982) was a Hungarian-American guitarist whose style incorporated jazz, pop, rock, and Hungarian music.

 Early years

 Szabó was born in Budapest, Hungary.
 He began playing guitar at the age of 14.
 In the aftermath of the Hungarian revolution of 1956, he moved to California, United States, and later attended the Berklee College of Music in Boston between 1958 and 1960.